MihaMarkic/ntk16-sledilec/README.md

 Docker is further divided into destkop and pi, each using proper architecture (pi is on arm).

 You can also pull docker images from [Docker hub](https://hub.docker.com/u/mihamarkic/).
+All relevant images are "sledilec-" prefixed.
 Images with postfix -pi are arm based, while others are Intel based.

 See also my [blog post](https://blog.rthand.com/post/2016/05/13/Mono-Docker-314-WebAPI-on-NTK-2016.aspx).